marufaytekin/gocd-docker/README.md

 # gocd-docker

 This repo contains docker files and required configuration files to build and run gocd server and agent.

-gocd  (www.go.cd) customized for following:
+gocd-agent includes following:

- +  use docker-in-docker for goCD builds.
++ docker client to build and deploy containers.
- +  maven, ant, and nodejs builds.
++ maven, ant, and nodejs.
- +  use flyway to automate database updates.
++ flyway
- +  run capybara and cucumber tests.
++ capybara, cucumber, selenium, firefox, and Xvfb.

 ## gocd-server